 Explore Ilulissat Icefjord, home to one of the world’s fastest moving glaciers.
 Moving approximately 19m per day, the glacier here provides you with a great opportunity to capture ice crashing into the sea as it calves.
 Continuing along, the Amerdloq Fjord provides you with a chance to stretch your legs by exploring abandoned villages and ancient Thule sites.

 Today you’ll board your direct charter flight back to Copenhagen, Denmark.
-Upon arrival in Copenhagen, transfer to your included hotel.
+Upon arrival in Copenhagen, transfer to your hotel.

 Make your way home at your leisure or spend some more time in Copenhagen.